psagar123/AirQuality/README.md

 * Extremely Random Trees
 * Boosting- AdaBoostRegressor

-## Tuning hyperparameters for all model
-* Grid Search CV
-* Randomized Search CV

-## Trying to improve score by selecting important features
-Using SelectFromModel to fit the Decision Tree model and get the important features only to fit all the model described above.

 ## Comparing real and predicted value using sample test set
 ## Cancer Model